Matmut Stadium

 Matmut Stadium is a rugby union stadium located in Vénissieux, Lyon, France with a capacity of 11,805, with slightly over 10,000 of those seated.
-It was the home stadium of Lyon OU and replaced Stade Vuillermet.
+It 2011, it became the new home stadium of Lyon OU Rugby, replacing Stade Vuillermet.
 It opened on 19 November 2011, with a European Challenge Cup game against RC Toulon.
 It was built in just three months after the club's promotion from the Pro D2 to the Top 14.
+The sponsor Matmut is a French insurance company.

+On November 6, 2016, the stadium broke its attendance record, with 11,805 spectators, for the Top 14 match Lyon - Toulon (Lyon won 27-13).